-TESM-H 318 Beer, Wine and Spirits Management (3 cr.)
+TESM-H 318 Beer, Wine and Spirits Management

+(3 cr.)
 Learn the business of wine, beer and spirits management and apply this knowledge to practical use in the food and beverage service and retail industries.

 TESM-H 328 Beers of the World (3 cr.)
+Must be be 21 years of age.
 Explore the world's great beer styles, including imports and craft beers, as well as beer flavors and off-flavors, the brewing process, ingredients, history, beer, and food pairing, competitions, judging, and more.
 Sampling and field trips will be required.
 Students will also be prepared to take the Certified Cicerone exam.